 An interesting article from Variety on the journey Netflix has undertaken from DVD postal distribution company to the world's leading OTT entertainment company - "Netflix’s original-content push took off in earnest on Feb.
 1, 2013, with the debut of “House of Cards.”
 Five years later, the streaming service has grown to the point where it is projected this year to deliver more than 80 new feature films (original and acquired) and an astounding 700 new TV series."

 Spotify and Samsung announced a new partnership whereby the music-streaming leader would become the new "go-to music service provider" for Samsung devices.
 Interestingly, Apple recently overtook Spotify as the number 1 music streaming service in the US and this obviously presents a challenge for Spotify.
-At the same time YouTube recently launched their revamped YouTube Music App offering 1 month free and then ongoing subscription for $11.99 per month.
+At the same time, YouTube launched its revamped YouTube Music App offering 1-month free trial and then an ongoing subscription for $11.99 per month.
 Samsung has been using Google Play as the default music partner on all devices, until now.
-In this sense the partnership makes a lot of sense, particularly as Spotify tries to increase it's presence in Asia.
+In this sense, the partnership makes a lot of sense, particularly as Spotify tries to increase its presence in Asia.
 Samsung is the largest maker of mobile devices with 30.7% of the global mobile market, with Apple second at 19.4%.